Saravana: Plot

 Soundarapandiyan explains how he and his wife are master's degree holder from BITS Pilani.
 Unfortunately, due to the nature of the villages, the rivalry is deadly and fatal.
 He ultimately says that even though the villages are violent, he will remain a noble person with high ideals.
 After a few days though, in the most ungrateful manner and a show cowardice, Duraisingam's gang fights with fierce brutality, and they finishes Krishna's entire family except Sadhana.
 Saravana promises to Soundarapandiyan that he will take up the responsibility of Sadhana.
 In the process, Saravana also becomes Duraisingam's rival as he kills Vanjaravelu to protect Sadhana.
 When Duraisingam finds out that Vanjaravelu was killed by Saravana, he decides to kill him instead of Sadhana.

 Present: Velu trace Sadhana and bring her to Saravana's home.
 Feeling that she is not safe here anymore, Saravana plans to send her to London, but Sadhana is not happy with his decision as she loves him.
 On the day of the flight, Sadhana meets Saravana and Krishna's friend at the airport.
 The girl tells Sadhana about Saravana's devotion for her.
 She also knows that Sadhana's family chose Saravana as Sadhana's bridegroom before they were killed.
 Sadhana realizes she cannot leave Saravana and leaves the airport.
 She manages to find Saravana, who is fighting Duraisingam and his men.
 After Saravana defeats Duraisingam, he and Sadhana happily reunite and leave, while Duraisingam is killed by Velu.

 Production

 Amudha Durairaj produced this film under the banner Deivanai Movies.
 This is the second collaboration of Silambarasan and Jyothika after the success of Manmadhan (2004).
 Saravana is the remake of Telugu flick Bhadra, which has Prakash Raj, Easwari Rao, Brahmaji, and Subbaraju re-enacting their roles they had played in the original Telugu version.
 A song was shot with Meghna Naidu and Silambarasan on sets erected at AVM, Prasad Studios and Mohan Studios.

 Soundtrack

 There are six songs composed by Srikanth Deva in his second collaboration with Silambarasan after Kuthu (2004).
 The song "Saa Boo Three" was reused from the song "Sa Sye" from the original Telugu film.
+The song “Gori Thera” features the song "Don't Phunk with My Heart" by the American hip-hop group Black Eyed Peas during the introduction.